Cheese Straw, stars and snowflakes.

 1 1/2 cup all purpose flour

-8 oz extra sharp cheddar cheese, grated finely
+8 oz extra sharp cheddar cheese, room temperature, grated finely

 1/3 tsp chili powder